FabricMC/fabric-docs/contributing.md

 ### Player Pages {#players}

-The pages for players are under `/players`.
+Pages for players are under `/players`.
 They must be simple to follow, and must take into account all three operating systems where relevant: Windows, macOS, and Linux.
 These pages will be reviewed with greater scrutiny because of how many people will come across them.
 Relevant paths:

 - `.vitepress/sidebars/player.ts`: the common sidebar for player pages
 - `sidebar_translations.json`, keys prefixed with `player.`: titles of the pages as seen in the sidebar